 At Auto China 2018, the Mercedes-Maybach Vision Ultimate Luxury concept was presented, which the brand showcased as a design study of a body shape combining a limousine (or ‘sedan’ referred by the Europeans) with SUV ride height.
-As per a report on Handelsblatt, the company is now working on delivering such a project to the market.
+As per a report on Handelsblatt in Oct 2020, the company is now working on delivering such a project to the market.

 The report states Daimler’s Development Board member, Markus Schäfer, hinted that new innovations are the need of the hour to maintain momentum, and the publication says it has learnt from internal circles that Schäfer wants to cross the two famous body styles of SUV and sedan.